mvuckovic70/instaffo_task/README.md

 # Note:

-Within searc.py script, there is an exampple of talents and job dicts for usage.
+Within searc.py script, there is an example of talents and job dicts for usage.
 This is for demo purposes only.
-For production usage, more suitable approach would using some api (flask or fastapi).
+For production usage, more suitable approach would be using some api (flask or fastapi).